What Is an English Bitter / Extra Special Bitter?

 Pittsburgh, PA

 Dancing Gnome makes excellent bitters,” says DiMatteo.
-“They make really great low-abv beers in general, including a lot of terrific English styles that I highly recommend.”
+“They make great low-ABV beers in general, including many terrific English styles that I highly recommend.”

 Learn more